groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ## First initialisation phase

+We are now ready to start the machines for the first time.

+This step starts with an initialisation in two phases : the first using the linux console, and the second with the administration console of the DSAS using https.

-This initial phase is performed from the machine consoles, because before the first configuration there is no guarantee that the machines will be visible from the outside.
+The initial phase is performed from the machine consoles, because before the first configuration there is no guarantee that the machines will be visible from the outside.
 A minimum of configuration from the console for the network configuration is needed before continuing in a second phase from the DSAS administration interface.